-The Toronto Mendelssohn Choir (TMC) has been a champion of choral music in Canada since 1894.
-As Canada’s leading symphonic choir, and a pioneering force in the development of our country’s rich choral landscape, we have been fortunate enough to witness and participate in many important events in Canada’s musical heritage.
-Remarkably, the TMC has worked under the leadership of just seven artistic directors over 125 years.
+The Toronto Mendelssohn Choir (TMChoir) has been a champion of choral music in Canada since 1894.
+As Canada’s leading symphonic choir, and a pioneering force in the development of our country’s rich choral landscape, the TMChoir, like the country, has withstood world wars, economic crises, and lately a pandemic.
+It has amplified celebratory moments in Canadian history and in times of sorrow, it has provided comfort through song.

 The Position of Executive Director:

-The Executive Director oversees the human and financial resources of the Choir and is responsible and accountable for all aspects of the Choir’s administration and operations, including fund-raising, marketing, public relations, financial management, and chorister well-being.
+The Executive Director (ED) will lead a team of individuals dedicated to the success of the TMChoir.
+The ED will oversee both the human and financial resources of the choir and is responsible and accountable for all aspects of the choir’s administration and operations, including fund-raising, marketing, public relations, financial management, and chorister well-being.

 In addition we seek:

-Experience in planning and implementing fund-raising efforts with the ability to cultivate, solicit, and steward major individual gifts, corporate sponsors, and foundation/government grants;
+Demonstrated experience in planning and implementing fund-raising efforts with the ability to cultivate, solicit, and steward major individual gifts, corporate sponsors, and foundation/government grants;

 Ability to lead, inspire, and motivate staff and volunteers in an environment that fosters creativity, a commitment to excellence, teamwork, and mutual respect;

-Ability to think strategically while balancing a full portfolio of project tasks and experience in collaborating with a wide network of partnerships.
+Ability to think strategically while balancing a full portfolio of project tasks and experience in collaborating with a wide network of partnerships;

 Other Information and Application Process: